captionpoint/captionpoint-plays/RICHARD-III.md

 ---

 ## GLOUCESTER
-♪ It's good to be king and have your own way ♪
+♪ It's good to be king and have your own world ♪

 ---

-♪ Get a feeling of peace at the end of the day ♪
+♪ It helps to make friends, it's good to meet girls ♪

 ---

-♪ And when your bulldog barks and your canary sings ♪
+♪ A sweet little queen who can't run away ♪

 ---

-♪ You're out there with winners, it's good to be king ♪
+♪ It's good to be king, whatever it pays ♪

 ---

 ## COURT
-♪ Yeah you'll be king when dogs get wings ♪

 ♪ Da, dada, dada, da, da ♪

+## GLOUCESTER
+♪ Excuse me  if I... ♪

 ---

+## COURT
+♪ Da, dada, dada, da, da ♪

 ## GLOUCESTER
-♪ Can I help it if I... ♪
+♪ ...have some place in my mind ♪

 ---

+## COURT
 ♪ Da, dada, dada, da, da ♪

 ## GLOUCESTER
-♪ ...still dream time to time ♪
+♪ ...where I go time to time ♪

 ---